ReiseNavet/ReiseNavet.github.io/_pages/about.md

 ### Semantic modelling

-SINTEF has defined the method to be used for the establishment of a semantic model for MaaS that builds on existing methods from the ontology engineering area.
+SINTEF has defined a methodology to be used for the establishment of a semantic model for MaaS.
+The methodology is intended to be agile and easy to apply, and builds on existing methodologies from the ontology engineering area, such as Methontology, NeOn, Upon and 101.
 Existing ontologies of relevance to MaaS are identified, among others the ontologies from the European SNAP project (building on Transmodel) and from DATEXII (on traffic information).
-These ontologies are used as a starting point for the MaaS model.
-The new semantic model for MaaS is defined.
-It contains:
+These ontologies are used as a starting point for the MaaS semantic model which contains:
-*	MaaS usage pattens (used as a basis for the concepts).
+*	MaaS usage patterns (used as a basis for the concepts).
 *	Concepts related to car sharing, micro mobility, on-demand transport, etc. harmonised with CEN TS 17413 (a Transmodel extension)
+*   Additional concepts that enables MaaS to be integrated with data from other domains in order to yield enhanced functionality (e.g., traffic management, smart cities)
 Status: The results are used as input the work on the data integration tool and the MaaS ecosystem architecture.

 Status: The Wiki is continuously updated.